deepin-community/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/deprecations.rst

 Locators
 ~~~~~~~~
-The unused `.Locator.autoscale` method is deprecated (pass the axis limits to
+The unused ``Locator.autoscale`` method is deprecated (pass the axis limits to
 `.Locator.view_limits` instead).

 Animation
 ~~~~~~~~~
-The following methods and attributes of the `MovieWriterRegistry` class are
+The following methods and attributes of the `.MovieWriterRegistry` class are
 deprecated: ``set_dirty``, ``ensure_not_dirty``, ``reset_available_writers``,
 ``avail``.